ciccirix/13-37-threat-radar/README.md

 **Custom firmware for the LILYGO T-Watch Ultra** — turns the ESP32-S3 smartwatch (AMOLED display, LoRa, GNSS, NFC, full sensor suite) into a smartwatch plus a suite of RF and wireless tools.

 ---
+## Purchase

+The LilyGo TWatch Ultra can be purchased from LilyGo [here](https://www.lilygo.cc/cpstlm).
+The US version uses the 915mhz model.

 ## Firmware Features